I am someone who cares.

 In 2008, following the advice of colleagues, friends, and loved ones, I officially began my writing career.

 I now organize thoughts on paper (or online) through the arrangement of words instead of filing systems.
-When not writing for others, I satisfy my curiosity about natural science and spiritual wisdom through the writing of articles, essays, and blog posts for publishers who want to bring such information to their readers.
-(Click here for a complete list of published pieces or check out my daily or biweekly blog.)
+When not writing for others, I satisfy my curiosity about natural science and spiritual wisdom through the writing of articles, essays, commentary, and blog posts.
+(Click here for a list of published pieces or check out blogs.)

 I write to support readers who understand that their lives make an impact, and I honor their attempts to foster a sustainable way of living.
-I reminders to trust their instincts, offer simple solutions to common problems, and provide examples of the miracles that surround them each day.
+I remind them to trust their instincts, and I offer simple solutions to common problems as well as examples of the miracles that surround them each day.

 After more than 30 years, I continue to express myself at the piano (now a Boston studio) where I play classical, folk, pop, and more.

 I support various economic development, community building, and environmental organizations.
-I volunteer administrative time to the Philadelphia Folksong Society.
-I serve on the planning committee for Delaware Riverkeeper Network’s annual Congress on the Schuylkill River as well as the Upper Perkiomen Bird and Wildlife Festival, and I am a founding member of the Upper Perkiomen Land and Water Alliance.
+I serve on the planning committee for Delaware Riverkeeper Network’s annual Watershed Congress on the Schuylkill River.
+I volunteered with the planning committee during the first few years of Green Lane Park’s Scottish and Irish Festival as well as its Upper Perkiomen Bird and Wildlife Festival.
+I was a founding member of the former Upper Perkiomen Land and Water Alliance, and for 10 years, I donated an extensive amount of administrative time to the “Food Crew” at the Philadelphia Folksong Society’s Folk Festival.
 I also enjoy hiking, gardening, jigsaw puzzles, and living life.

 I strive to say what needs to be said while building a well-balanced, healthy environment for myself and others.